-Synopsis The variable that stores the result of realloc does not match the type of the first argument.
+The type of the pointer that stores the result of realloc does not match the type of the first argument.

-Full description The variable that stores the result of realloc does not match the type of the first argument.
+The type of the pointer that stores the result of realloc does not match the type of the first argument.
 Subsequent accesses to this memory might be misaligned and cause a runtime error.